anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{tpvr}} describes to optional apply TLS to protect the communication between the Registrar-Agent and the pledge.
 The following is therefore applicable to the communication without the TLS protection.

-The credential used by the Registrar-Agent to sign the data for the pledge SHOULD NOT contain any personal information.
+The credentials used by the Registrar-Agent to sign the data for the pledge SHOULD NOT contain any personal information.
-Therefore, it is recommended to use an LDevID certificate associated with the commissioning device instead of an LDevID certificate associated with the service technician operating the device.
+Therefore, it is recommended to use an EE certificate associated with the commissioning device instead of an EE certificate associated with the service technician operating the device.
 This avoids revealing potentially included personal information to Registrar and MASA.

 The communication between the pledge and the Registrar-Agent is performed over plain HTTP.